AlexDM0/IPE/README.md

 The viewer is just listening for messages on the mesh network and sending showing them as they come by.
 To run the example, open the viewer.html (./simulator/viewer.html) in the Chrome browser.
 Make sure the eve-server is also running.

+# Uploading games
+If you have selected a game in the simulator and have connected the USB module, you can press the button upload to steps.
+The steps should rotate a green light to indicate that they are receiving the data.
+If they turn red, it means they have not succesfully received the data and they will fall back on the previously installed game.
+If everything goes well, they should boot into the uploaded game.

+You can retry the sending of the application as many times as you'd like.

+# Troubleshooting
+It is possible to connect one of the tiles to USB by taking out the module.
+You can read out console logs for debugging pruposes.